kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 valid_xs_final = valid_xs_imp.drop(to_drop, axis=1)
 ```

-Exporting and immediately importing the datasets in their current version as
+Exporting and immediately importing the datasets in their current state as
 *.pkl* files using the fastai proprietary functions `save_pickle` and
 `load_pickle` respectively.